-Asian skincare routine is on the hype lately.
+Asian skincare routine has been on the hype lately.
 Korean or Japanese tend to take over the beauty world.
 Japanese skincare routine is almost similar to the Korean skincare regime.
-These women look so good because they invest their time in taking care of themselves.
+These women look so good because they invest their time taking care of themselves.

 The 10-Step Japanese Skin Care Routine

-In the last few years, it was K-beauty that was taking over the world by storm.
+K-beauty has been taking over the world by storm in the last few years.
 But in recent times, even the Japanese skincare regime is stealing all the limelight and getting all the recognition they deserve.

 Step #1 – Oil-Based Cleanser

 The first step of a Japanese skincare routine is to get rid of all the makeup, dirt, dust, and grime from the skin.
 For this, use an oil-based cleanser.

 Oil baser cleansers can either come in liquid form or even in a solid balm form.
 The key here is to massage the oil cleanser gently on your skin and melt off all the waterproof makeup, sunscreen, and dirt from your face.

 Cleansing oils have incredible benefits on your skin, and they serve the purpose without being too harsh on the skin.
 Cleansing oils also manage to maintain the natural oil balance of your skin.
 You can also use coconut oil, sweet almond oil, or jojoba oil as cleansing oils to cleanse your face.
 Once you are done with oil cleansing, you can wipe it off with a washcloth or wash your face with warm water to open up the pores and get your skin ready for the next steps.

 Step #2 – Double Cleanse With A Foam Cleanser